Wayne Smith (Texas politician): House Committee assignments

 In 2015, Texas Speaker of the House Joe Straus appointed Smith as chairman of the House Licensing and Administrative Procedures Committee.
 Smith also currently sits as well on the Culture, Recreation, and Tourism Committee.
 Smith was first appointed as chairman of the Licensing and Administrative Procedures Committee in 2013 by Straus. in 2011 Straus appointed Smith as chairman of the Environmental Regulations Committee.
 Smith was also appointed chair of the County Affairs Committee in 2007 and 2003.

-Rice University analysis

-2015

-In 2015, Rice University's Baker Institute, ranked Smith 66th on the Liberal-Conservative Index, with the rank of 148 going to the most conservative house member and the rank of 1 to the most liberal house member.
-According to the non-ideological study of legislators' voting records, Smith, when compared to members of his own party (Republican), the Liberal-Conservative index scored Smith as the 15th most liberal-republican in the Texas House.

-2013

-In 2013, the House Rankings released by the Baker Institute a think tank based at Rice University that describes itself as "Strictly non-partisan", ranked Smith 65th on the Liberal-Conservative Index, with the rank of 149 going to the most conservative house member and the rank of 1 to the most liberal house member.
-According to the study, when Smith is compared to the members of his own party (Republican), he ranked as the 10th most liberal republican in the Texas house, a score that placed him in the 'Less Conservative than 2/3 of the Republican delegation' category of the study's intra-party scale.

 Legislative record

 2015

-In the 84th Legislative Session, Smith co-authored HB 11 that added more technology and DPS troopers on the Texas border.
-He also voted for the budget that added over $800 million in new funding for border security.
-Republican Governor Greg Abbott called the measures "the toughest, most comprehensive border-security plan of any state in the nation."
-He also co-authored a Constitutional Amendment to raise the homestead exemption by $10,000.
-If passed by the voters on November 3, 2015, the Constitutional Amendment will result in a tax cut of $1.2 billion.

 In 2015, Smith voted to allow felons to receive foodstamps (SNAP Benefits).
 He voted to make it a crime to film legislators inside the state capital without their permission.
 He voted to make it a crime for citizens or journalists to film legislators inside the state capital without their permission.
 In 2015, Smith voted against requiring conference committees to be open and transparent to constituents.
 Smith voted to table an amendment to Texas House Bill 32 which sought to increase the franchise tax exemptions for small businesses.
 Smith also voted to increase the office budget of representatives.
 He voted to create a clean needle exchange.